Go to shop!

 As for the 3rd gun we have the Tokyo Marui HK416 Delta Custom Next-Gen AEG.
 This gun is a high-range AEG which comes around 650 euros.
 It features a tweaked gearbox to offer recoil, which is not that strong, but it also has a bolt-catch to indicate when your magazine is empty.

-For our 4th gun we have the Systema PTW which comes around 1700 euros.
+For our 4th gun we enter the premium league.
+This is the Systema PTW which comes around 1700 euros.
 This one works quite a bit different than the other ones we’ve already shown you, because this one has an external piston that moves on gears that sit inside the lower receiver.
 This gun doesn’t feature any sort of recoil, but it does feature a bolt-catch.

 The last AEG for today is the DAS GBLS, which comes around 1600 euros just for a basic kit.
 This one also has an external piston that moves on gears just like the Systema does, but what truly makes this a different breed is the fact that this one has a functioning bolt.
 This means that it provides recoil that’s almost comparable to a gas blowback rifle.
 It also features a bolt-catch.